UK "would have preferred" notice before Algeria rescue bid

 Cameron had called his Algerian counterpart Abdelmalek Sellal at around 1130 GMT on Thursday.

-"The Algerian Prime Minister explained that the situation was very fast-moving and that in the government's judgement they needed to act immediately," the spokesman said.
+"The Algerian Prime Minister explained that the situation was very fast-moving and that in the government's judgment they needed to act immediately," the spokesman said.

 "The Algerians are aware that we would have preferred to have been consulted in advance," he added.